 Sunday: 07:00 - 09:00; 10:00 - 12:00

 Steve, Juniors Vice Captain: "I am delighted to be the Vice Captain of the Junior squad of Reading Rowing Club.
 My son joined the Club 18 months ago and is a very active member of the squad.
 I started generally helping as a parent helper and became increasingly involved, driving launches for the coaches.
 I became Vice-Captain in September 2016 and support the coaches as the main contact and administration for the Junior squad.

 The Junior squad is an exceptionally strong squad which is also very inclusive.
 It has grown substantially over the last 2/3 years.
 In competition terms the last 12 months have been outstanding by way of success in both local and national events.
 I aim to continue that success and retain the friendliness and spirit that is very much a part of the Club."

 Welfare and safeguarding of children

 Reading Rowing Club upholds a duty of care to all of our members.
-Our Club Welfare Officer, Victoria Allen, ensures that Reading Rowing Club is compliant with British Rowing guidelines on child protection.
-Victoria administers the CRB check process and ensures that all adult volunteers and coaches follow good procedure.
+Our Club Welfare Officer, Andrew Jones, ensures that Reading Rowing Club is compliant with British Rowing guidelines on child protection.
+Andrew administers the DBS check process and ensures that all adult volunteers and coaches follow good procedure.

-She is available at any time to junior rowers, parents or other Members of the club who have questions or would like to discuss any welfare matters.
-You can contact her by email here: firstname.lastname@example.org.
+He is available at any time to junior rowers, parents or other Members of the club who have questions or would like to discuss any welfare matters.
+You can also contact her by email here: firstname.lastname@example.org.
 The British Rowing guidelines regarding junior athletes are accessible here.
 The Junior Squad also appoints at least one junior rower to act as representatives for junior issues on the Management Committee.

 Joining the Junior Squad